mitty4/mitty4/README.md

 ### Hi 👋,

-I'm Mitchell LaBauve, a developer at my core - just wait... you'll see!
+I'm Mitchell LaBauve, a developer at my core ...just wait - you'll see!

-### My Story:
+### 📖 My Story:
 Professionally, I left the tech space... but the developer stayed with me.

 Now, I am making my way back into a developer role.